It’s summer. The kids are home from school, and they’re hungry all the time. That means I run out of food in the house quickly.

 When everything was all said and done, this was what I came up with:

 I affectionately call these my “donut blobs.”
-My six-year-old said they were “Yummy.”
+My older daughter said they were, “Yummy.”
 I thought they weren’t bad…just a little on the oily side (and not at all how I’d hoped they’d be).
-My four-year-old wouldn’t even touch them.
+My younger daughter wouldn’t even touch them.
 And my husband liked them, but he commented on how the batter must have been too thin because they soaked up so much oil.
 I told him I thought the batter was too thin also.
 I guess that should’ve been my first clue to not try to fry them like I did.